 Amazon: This probably doesn’t need to be said, but when in doubt you can order almost any food product from Amazon.
 Some rare items won’t qualify for Prime and will take longer to ship.
 And if the item you are looking for is fresh produce, you’ll have to look locally.

 Cassava flour: A finely ground, gluten-free flour made from cassava root (also known as yucca or manioc).
 You can likely find it in health food stores with flours or gluten-free food.
+I’ve found it at Whole Foods too.
 There is no good substitute, as cassava flour lends a unique flavor to food.